Saturday, August 30, 2025

 The New Heaven and New Earth: The Eternal Kingdom

-New Jerusalem: The Eternal Dwelling Place of God and His People
+New Jerusalem: The Eternal Dwelling of God and His Faithful

 A Personal Perspective on the Afterlife: Understanding the Three Zones